 On day two a session on Frontiers in Scenario Research featured talks on the status and needs for scenario-related work on adaptation (Ben Preston), extreme events (Sonia Seneviratne) and poverty (Stephane Hallegatte).
 Preston pointed out that the use of scenarios in adaptation research has evolved over time across four "frontiers" (climate scenarios, adaptation policy scenarios, socio-economic scenarios, and societal transition scenarios), resulting in an increasingly rich representation of the complexities of societal responses to climate risk.
-A key need is for scenarios that go beyond stating the kind of adaptation outcomes are achieved.
+A key need is for scenarios that go beyond stating the kind of adaptation actions that are assumed to occur, to scenarios that articulate the transitions by which adaptation outcomes are achieved.
 The SSPs are creating a useful basis for such transition scenarios, but many challenges remain, including how to provide sufficient socio-economic detail in scenarios to support the development of these transitions, and how to bridge to applications at the local level and for shorter time scales more relevant to decision makers.
 Attention also needs to be drawn to possible feedbacks between adaptation action and SSPs, and the role adaptation pathways could play in terms of transition between SSPs.